 The inner ear has an extremely high concentration of zinc, a mineral which has been linked to reduction in tinnitus and presbycusis.
 Because of this, maintaining a diet rich in zinc is essential to maintaining healthy hearing.

 While Thanksgiving often tends to be an indulgent meal, it's good to know that while you're saying thanks, you'll also be helping your hearing health.
-Beyond the holiday season, keep in mind that a wide variety of nutrients are found in everyday foods.
-Thanksgiving is a time to recognize and appreciate what you have in life.
-If that includes a set of healthy ears, give thanks by feeding them the food they deserve.
+Beyond the holiday season, keep in mind that eating a wide variety of foods, especially vegetables, provides the best mix of beneficial nutrients.